knightsUCF/CarRacing/Log.md

 - detect if we are upside down, flash the car, then end the game, same goes for AI

+- add random breaking to AI cars, and also have the taillights signal on, that would look cool in the darkness, perhaps even increase the frequency in the darkness

 # Cars Coming from Back of Player

 If the player slows down, we want cars to come from the back, especially on a four lane road.